Supply Chain Initiatives

 Supply Chain Management Policy

-Based on the TS TECH Philosophy, the Group aims to realize a sustainable society by promoting initiatives that consider the environment, safety, human rights, compliance, and social responsibility not only independently but throughout its supply chain.
+To be a reassuring presence and remain “A company sincerely appreciated by all,” there is the need to not only pursue profits through business but also to manage the company from an ESG perspective.
+Based on the TS TECH Philosophy, our Group aims to realize a sustainable society by promoting initiatives that take into consideration factors such as the environment, safety, human rights, compliance, and social responsibility not only within our own company but along entire supply chains.

 |